Data infrastructure for the AI era

 First-party data readiness

-- Audit of existing data architecture for AI readiness
+- Audit of the data architecture for AI readiness

-- Recommendation for data lake setup if not in place
+- Recommendation for a data-lake setup if not in place

 AI governance

-- AI policy document use-case-specific to applicable EU jurisdiction
+- AI policy document use-case-specific under applicable EU law

 - AI literacy workshop for marketing and analytics teams